Kong/docs.konghq.com/app/1.2.x/kubernetes-and-service-mesh.md

 ## Usage

-Going forward any pod's that start get a Kong sidecar automatically injected and all data from the containers of that pod will flow through a Kong sidecar
+Going forward, any pods that start get a Kong Sidecar automatically injected, and all data from the containers of that pod will flow through a Kong sidecar

 For example if we utilize the `bookinfo.yaml` example from istio